ucchip/wiota_ap_customer/README.md

 </br>

 # About wiota_ap_customer
-This project is the base station side for UC8288 chip.
+This project is the base station side in wiota protocol and runing in the 8088 chip.
 </br>
 </br>

-# About UC8288
+# About UC8088
-UC8288 series chips are equipped with the wide area Internet of Things communication protocol WloTa, which is designed on the development platform with UCCHIP's own intellectual property rights.
-It is fully integrated and has advantages in cost, power consumption, performance, security and other aspects.
-It is highly customizable and flexibly supports different industry application scenarios.

 ### Features
   ★ Frequency range: 65MHZ ~ 1GMHZ